Breast cancer classification: Other prognostic and predictive tests

+Other breast cancer treatment biomarkers

+Several biomarkers and companion diagnostics exist that are associated with relative resistance or sensitivity to specific treatment options.
 Various molecular pathway targets and DNA results are being incorporated in the design of clinical trials of new medicines.
 Specific genes such as p53, NME1, BRCA and PIK3CA/Akt may be associated with responsiveness of the cancer cells to innovative research pharmaceuticals.
 BRCA1 and BRCA2 polymorphic variants can increase the risk of breast cancer, and these cancers tend to express a profile of genes, such as p53, in a pattern that has been called "BRCA-ness."
 Cancers arising from BRCA1 and BRCA2 mutations, as well as other cancers that share a similar "BRCA-ness" profile, including some basal-like receptor triple negative breast cancers, may respond to treatment with PARP inhibitors such as olaparib.
 Combining these newer medicines with older agents such as 6-Thioguanine (6TG) may overcome the resistance that can arise in BRCA cancers to PARP inhibitors or platinum-based chemotherapy. mTOR inhibitors such as everolimus may show more effect in PIK3CA/Akt e9 mutants than in e20 mutants or wild types.
+Capivasertib and alpelisib were approved in the United States for patients with PIK3CA-mutated advanced or metastatic breast cancer following results of positive CAPItello-291 and SOLAR-1 clinical trials.
+Patients with ESR1 mutations are candidates for novel targeted therapies, such as camizestrant or imlunestrant.

+Topoisomerase II (TOP2A) expression predicts whether doxorubicin is relatively useful.
+Expression of genes that regulate tubulin may help predict the activity of taxanes.

 DNA methylation patterns can epigenetically affect gene expression in breast cancer and may contribute to some of the observed differences between genetic subtypes.

 Tumors overexpressing the Wnt signaling pathway co-receptor low-density lipoprotein receptor-related protein 6 (LRP6) may represent a distinct subtype of breast cancer and a potential treatment target.

 Numerous clinical investigations looked at whether testing for variant genotype polymorphic alleles of several genes could predict whether or not to prescribe tamoxifen; this was based on possible differences in the rate of conversion of tamoxifen to the active metabolite, endoxifen.
 Although some studies had suggested a potential advantage from CYP2D6 testing, data from two large clinical trials found no benefit.
 Testing for the CYP2C19*2 polymorphism gave counterintuitive results.
 The medical utility of potential biomarkers of tamoxifen responsiveness such as HOXB13, PAX2, and estrogen receptor (ER) alpha and beta isoforms interaction with SRC3 have all yet to be fully defined.

-Other classification approaches

-Computer models

-Computer models consider several traditional factors concurrently to derive individual survival predictions and calculations of potential treatment benefits.
-The validated algorithms can present visually appealing graphics that assist in treatment decisions.
-In addition, other classifications of breast cancers do exist and no uniform system has been consistently adopted worldwide.

-Adjuvant! is based on US cohorts and presents colored bar charts that display information that may assist in decisions regarding systemic adjuvant therapies.
-Successful validation was seen with Canadian and Dutch cohorts.
-Adjuvant! seemed less applicable to a British cohort and accordingly PREDICT is being developed in the United Kingdom.

-Other immunohistochemical tests

-Among the immunohistochemical tests that may further stratify prognosis, BCL2 has shown promise in preliminary studies.

-Van Nuys prognostic index

-The USC/Van Nuys prognostic index (VNPI) classifies ductal carcinoma in situ (DCIS) into dissimilar risk categories that may be treated accordingly.